Domont station

 The Domont Station is a railway station in Domont in the Val d'Oise department, France.
 It is on the Épinay-Villetaneuse–Le Tréport-Mers railway.
 The station is used by Transilien line H trains from Paris to Persan-Beaumont and Luzarches.
-The number of daily passengers was between 2,500 and 7,500 in 2002.
+The annual number of passengers was 2,763,059 in 2024.
 The station has 509 free parking spaces.

 History

 The Nord Company opened the line from Épinay to Persan-Beaumont via Montsoult in 1877.